manjot2952/Experiment-5/5.2/README.md

 - Components are loaded only when required.
 - `React.lazy()` dynamically imports components.
-- `Suspense` displays a fallback loading UI.
+- `Suspense` shows a loading UI until the component loads.
 - Reduces initial bundle size.
 - Improves performance of the application.